 A skilled facilitator doesn’t need to be an expert on the topic.
 But on making the meeting a thoughtful, cohesive, participatory, and enjoyable experience.

 3. To flare or to focus?
-That’s the question
+Choose one to have more effective meetings

 We all love multi-tasking, but very few can do two different things at the same time effectively.